Skip to content

 To achieve this, we have designed our curriculum around three main aims:

-2. To embed our Gilthill learning values to create a positive learning environment that enhances academic achievement and develops students' social and relationship skills that last throughout their lives and prepares them for future challenges.
+2) To embed our Gilthill learning values in order to create a positive, nurturing learning environment that enhances academic achievement and strengthens students’ social and relationship skills for life.
+Through these values, we aim to ensure every child develops a strong sense of belonging, feels valued within our school community, and is supported to thrive both personally and academically as they prepare for future challenges.

 ‘Teachers use ‘learning threads’ to help pupils connect their knowledge.
 This ensures pupils know how any new learning relates to what they have learned before.
 Teachers use their good subject knowledge to engage pupils in clear and meaningful learning activities.
 Pupils work hard to complete the tasks teachers give them.
 As a result, pupils are remembering more and growing in confidence as learners.’
 Ofsted 2022.